WireGuard/wireguard-vyatta-ubnt/README.md

 # vyatta-wireguard

-This is a vyatta module and pre-built binaries for the Ubiquiti EdgeRouter to support [WireGuard](https://www.wireguard.io/).
+This is a Vyatta module and pre-built binaries for the Ubiquiti EdgeRouter to support [WireGuard](https://www.wireguard.io/).

 ### Installation